Contact the Music Graduate Office

-- The first page of each chapter should have the page numbers centered at the bottom of the page.
+- The first page of each chapter (and the introduction, if used) should have the page numbers centered at the bottom of the page.

 - There are two options for all remaining page numbers.
 Option 1: All remaining page numbers should be centered at the bottom of each page.
 Option 2: All remaining page numbers should be placed at the top of the page.
 If submitting bound printed copies, they should be in the upper right-hand corner of the page if printing single-sided; if printing double-sided, they should be on the outside of each page.

 - See below for additional information.

 Page numbering continues from the body of the document.
 Include a header for each section (including each appendix) and treat each as you would a new chapter when positioning page numbers.